(Last Updated on : 13/01/2014)

 became the first President of India.
 With the path of gradual increase of post independence India towards a socialist secular and sovereign republic, the country held its first national elections under the Constitution in 1952.
 A first time breathtaking turnout of over 60 percent footfall was recorded.
 The Congress Party won a sweeping majority and Pandit Jawaharlal Nehru began his second term as Prime Minister.
 President Rajendra Prasad was also re-elected to a second term by the electoral college of the first-ever formed Parliament of India.

 to take dire measures.
-Both of the wars were however magnificently won by Indian brave-hearts.
+The 1971 Indo Pak War was won by Indian brave hearts.
 Industrialisation and commercialisation of technology and general goods product was another domain that was laid primary emphasis by the post independence Indian government to verily influence foreign trade and import.